joesingo/cms/readme.md

 ---
-cms is a content management system that creates a static websites from files written in [Markdown](https://daringfireball.net/projects/markdown/) and [YAML](http://yaml.org).
+cms is a content management system that creates a static website from files written in [Markdown](https://daringfireball.net/projects/markdown/) and [YAML](http://yaml.org).
 Its aim is to get in the way as little as possible, whilst still being fairly flexible.

+cms is written in Python using [Flask](http://flask.pocoo.org/).

 ## Configuration
 Site-wide configuration is specified in a YAML file.
 The following options are